erde-lang/erde/README.md

 # Erde

-Erde is an expressive language that compiles to Lua.
+Erde is an expressive programming language that compiles to Lua.
 Syntactically it favors symbols over keywords and adds support for many features commonly found in other programming languages that Lua otherwise sacrifices for simplicity.

-Erde currently only supports [LuaJIT](https://luajit.org/luajit.html), although support for other Lua versions may be added in the future.
+Erde currently only supports [LuaJIT](https://luajit.org/luajit.html), although it may work on Lua5.2+ as well (not tested).
+Support for other Lua versions is planned to be added in the future (planned v0.3).

+**NOTE:** Erde is still in early development.
+Some things may be undocumented or the documentation may be out of date.
+This note will be removed once the project starts to stabilize but feel free to mess around and open issues about any questions or concerns!

 ## Features